-To create a club where business students can learn outside the classroom through community
+To create an organization where business students can learn outside the classroom

 President: Cole Williams

-To allow students with interest in chemistry to get to know each other; to promote
+To allow students with an interest in chemistry to get to know each other; to promote

 relations between students and chemistry faculty; foster a spiritual atmosphere; to